Static Electricity in FIBCs: How to Avoid the Dangers of Storing Combustible Products

 • Should not be used where a flammable atmosphere with a minimum ignition energy ≤1,000mJ is present.

-Type B FIBC bulk bags, bulk bag, National Bulk BagType B FIBC bulk bags
+Type B FIBC bulk bags, bulk bag, National Bulk BagType B FIBC Bulk Bags

 Type B bags are similar to type A bags in that they are made of plain-woven polypropylene fabrics or other non-conductive material.
 Also like type A bags, type B do not have any mechanism for dissipating static electricity.

-Aside from the risks of incendiary discharges, there are other consequences associated with not using an anti-static bag such as a type B bag:
+Aside from the risks of incendiary discharges, there are other consequences associated with not using an anti-static bag, such as a type B bag:

 • They can cause electrostatic shocks to operators (although not dangerous, these shocks are very annoying and can cause other accidents).

-Safe use for type B bags:
+Safe Uses for Type B Bags:

 • When flammable solvents or gases are present around the bag.